bhuiyanmobasshir94/Recommender-Systems/Introduction to Recommender Systems Non-Personalized and Content-Based/README.md

     -   Algorithms optimze performance against metrics
     -   Metrics designed to improve user experience and business goals
 - Continuing adoption of new machine learning techniques

+#### Implicit ratings
+-    It is possible to look at time-spent-browsing, clicks, purchases, review text, forwards, and lots of other things all together